-The Morning service is running from Monday 3rd April to Friday 27th October 2023 (seven days per week).
+The Morning service runs from Thursday 28th March to Friday 25th October 2024 (seven days per week)

-The afternoon service is running from Monday 1st May to Friday 29th September 2023 (seven days per week).
+The afternoon service runs from Monday 6th May to Friday 27th September 2024 (seven days per week)

 The Harry Potter train crosses over Glenfinnan Viaduct 30-40 minutes after the train departs from Fort William Station.

-The afternoon service is 14.40 pm and so the train should cross over the viaduct at 15.10 pm.
+The afternoon service is now at 12.50 pm and so the train should cross over the viaduct around 1.20 pm / 1.40 pm.

 To be safe, I would arrive at Glenfinnan around the time that the train leaves Fort William.
 Make your way up to the viewpoint to secure your place to wait it out.